LEGISLATIVE ROLE OF A VICTORIAN BUILDING SURVEYOR

 Issuing or removing building orders.

 A building permit is a legal document that is issued by a building surveyor for proposed building works to allow a construction process to commence.
-The intention of building permit process is to ensure that building works comply with the Building Act 1993, Building Regulations 2018, National Construction Code 2019 (NCC) and relevant Australian Standards.
+The intention of a building permit process is to ensure that building works comply with the Building Act 1993, Building Regulations 2018, National Construction Code 2019 (NCC) and relevant Australian Standards.

 Part 12 of the Building Regulations 2018 prescribes the minimum mandatory inspections during the construction process and, it is at the discretion of a building surveyor appointed for the work if further inspections are required.
 The building Act empowers us to: